yancyribbens/sss-go/README.md

 ## Usage

-Secrets are provided as `[]byte` slices with a length of 64.
+Secrets are provided as `[]byte` slices with a length up to 4096.
 Shares are generated from secret data using `sss.CreateShares` and shares can be combined again using the `sss.CombineShares` function.
 Shares are always 113 bytes long and `sss.CombineShares` will return an error if one of the given shares is of